myanees284/Chatbot-using-watson/README.md

 1) Login into IBM BlueMIX account
 2) Goto Functions and create a Action(in DALLAS region)
 3) Select source type as NodeJS and Runtime as NodeJS 10
-4) Copy the content of
+4) Copy the content of ibm_cloud_function_getLastDataSet.js and paste it in code area
+5) Create parameter with name "input" and enter app name as your desired app like O365 or Citrix
+6) Goto Watson service and create a skill
+7) Import the